fastapi/fastapi/docs/en/docs/deployment/deta.md

 In this section you will learn how to easily deploy a **FastAPI** application into your own "personal cloud" on <a href="https://deta.space?ref=fastapi" class="external-link" target="_blank">Deta Space</a>, for free. 🎁

 It will take you about **10 minutes** to deploy an API that you can use.
+After that, you can optionally release it to anyone.

+Let's dive in.

 !!! info
     <a href="https://deta.space?ref=fastapi" class="external-link" target="_blank">Deta</a> is a **FastAPI** sponsor. 🎉